YuukiSystems/YuukiSystemsSystem/README.md

 WhiteRose<<

 script type="text/RoZe"<
 {

-//The "Line:" Option Shows wich Line of code in the Chosen file is active for this "Event()"
-//(see by "var" the Partition-path)
+The "Line:" Option Shows wich Line of code in the Chosen file is active for this "Event()" (see by "var" the Partition-path)

 var Music = "L:/YuukiSystems/Databases/MusicDatabase/Line:Random"

 if YuukiSystems do Event(Listen "Music")

 do WhiteRose Event(Set Status = 2)

 }

 /script<